-- (1) The Secretary must keep and maintain a register of members that includes- - (a) for each current member- - (i) the member's name; - (ii) the address for notice last given by the member; - (iii) the date of becoming a member; - (iv) if the member is an associate member, a note to that effect; - (v) any other information determined by the Committee; and - (b) for each former member, the date of ceasing to be a member. - (2) Any member may, at a reasonable time and free of charge, inspect the register of members.
+- (1) The Membership Officer must keep and maintain a register of members that includes - - (a) for each current member-

+- (i) the member's name; - (ii) the residential and postal address for notice last given by the member; - (iii) the date of becoming a member; - (iv) if the member is an associate member, a note to that effect; - (v) any other information determined by the Committee; and - (b) for each former member, the date of ceasing to be a member.

+(2) Any member may, at a reasonable time and free of charge inspect the register of members.
+See point 13 (f)